• Home

 Frequently Asked Questions for Buyers

 Begin the home buying process by assessing your budget and timeline, getting pre-approved for a mortgage, and finding a reputable real estate agent who understands your needs and the local market.
-Once you're ready, begin house hunting, ready to make an offer on a new home or property.
+Once you know your buying power, you're ready to begin looking for a new home.

 Pre-qualification is an initial assessment of how much you can afford, based on self-reported financial information.
 Pre-approval is more comprehensive, involving a credit check and financial review by a lender to determine how much they’re willing to lend you.